-PARISH OF SAINT LOUIS IN BOR
+PARISH OF SAINT LOUIS, BOR

-It is interesting that the Orthodox Church, at least for the most part, was built by Catholics (the stone plaque in the church itself says: “French”), as Bor was a village then, and the French constituted almost the majority of the population.
+It is interesting that the Orthodox Church, at least the major part of it, was built by Catholics (the stone plaque in the very church says: “The French”), as Bor was a village then, and the French constituted almost majority of the population.

 About 50 believers take part in the Sunday Holy Masses.

-In addition to the Assumptionists, the parishhas been run by the Salesians, Diocesan priests, and now members of the Neocatechumenal Way.
+In addition to the Assumptionists, the parish has been run by the Salesians, Diocesan priests, and now members of the Neocatechumenal Way.

-6 Vojske Jugoslavije Street, Bor 19210
+6 Vojske Jugoslavije Street, 19210 Bor

 Parish priest: Rev. Marjan Lindić

 Phone.: 030 / 421 808

 Sundays: 10am (holy days: according to agreement: 10am or 6pm)